Searching for Privacy Risks in LLM Agents via Simulation: Comprehensive Evaluation

 \section{Comprehensive Evaluation}

-Figure \ref{fig:heatmap} shows the average leak scores for all attack-defense combinations.
-The results confirm the progressive evolution of both attacks and defenses: from $A_0$ to $A_2$, attacks become increasingly effective, while from $D_0$ to $D_2$, defenses become increasingly robust.
+Figure \ref{fig:heatmap} shows the average leak velocity for all attack-defense combinations.
+The results confirm the progressive evolution of both attacks and defenses: from $A_0$ to $A_2$, attacks become increasingly effective, while defenses become increasingly robust from $D_0$ to $D_2$.